 Most hotels and riads offer toiletries such as small bars of soap and shampoo packets.
 They may have hair dryers available.
 However, you may be most comfortable by bringing your preferred brands and favorite products with you.

 Please let us know ahead of time of any dietary restrictions.
-We will work closely with your driver/guides to ensure your diet is respected.
+We will work closely with your driver or guide to ensure your diet is respected.

 Most people in the tourist industry speak multiple languages, including enough English for you to get by and have simple conversations with them.
 The average Moroccan learns French in school and so will be more comfortable in French than in English.
-But rest assured: our drivers are fluent in several languages, and you will have no problems communicating with them.
+But rest assured: our drivers and are well-versed in several languages, and you will have no problems communicating with them.
 Unless otherwise requested or specified, all private guide services are with an English-speaking official guide.

 Yes, tipping is expected in Morocco.
 Morocco is very much service-oriented, and many local salaries depend largely on tips received.
 While a few dirhams suffice for most small services rendered, consider offering 15% in restaurants and $15-$25USD (or equivalent in euros or dirhams) per person per day for your private driver. $10-$15USD (or equivalent in euros or dirhams) per person is reasonable for city or historical guides.
 If you receive excellent service, you may want to acknowledge it with a more generous tip.

 You will need a valid passport with an expiration date no less than 6 months to enter Morocco.
 While entry visas are not currently required for visitors from the U.S., Canada, Europe or Australia, you may want to check with the Moroccan consulate or embassy in your home country.
 Any stay over 90 days requires registration at the local police station.

-You are required to fill out a simple police form upon arrival in Morocco.
+Make sure to keep up-to-date with the current entry requirements to Morocco.
 Your passport will be issued a one-time visitor number, as well as a dated stamp for each arrival and departure in/from Morocco.
 You may be asked to provide this number or date when checking into hotels or riads.
 You will also need to complete the police form when departing Morocco.
-Consider bringing a pen with you to complete the forms at the airport, as pens are not made available at the forms desk.
+Bring a pen with you to complete the forms at the airport, as pens are not made available at the forms desk.